 - CodeQuest by a student team at the University of North Carolina.
 This will be a free, fully accessible iOS coding concept app designed for young students.

-- (names to be determined) by Sonokids - several apps that will include grids, tables, and more!
+- Several apps by sonokids that will include grids, tables, and more!

 Supporting App Developers

 A quick and easy way to support the accessibility of apps is to rate the app or write an app review.
 App ratings and reviews indicates how users feel about the app and provide feedback to developers.
 Potential funding sources also look at the number of and quality of ratings and reviews.
 For mainstream apps, writing about the accessibility of the app tells developers that accessibility is important!
 For apps specifically created for students/users with visual impairments, rates and reviews help to providing funding for updates and future app development.

 Join the discussions!
 Write suggestions, needs, personal experiences, and ideas in the Comment Section at the bottom of this post or other Paths to Technology posts.
 Join discussions on listservs and Facebook pages for Teachers of the Visually Impaired.
 Consider becoming a Paths to Technology blogger and share your tech tips and lesson plans.
 Contact me directly (firstname.lastname@example.org) about needs, ideas and to help compile a list of:

 - Accessible educational materials and applications that are being used in your schools

 - Tech skills and concepts that your students with VIB need to know